• Follow Us

 With a total of about 250 monasteries, the culture of Sikkim is closely linked to Tibetan Buddhism.
 Monasteries form an integral part of Sikkim.
 Most monasteries belong to the Nyingmapa Sect or the Kargyupa Sect.

 Rumtek Monastery: The largest monastery in the Eastern Himalayas, built by the Gyalwa Karmapa in strict accordance with the traditional designs of the Kagyurpa monastery in Tibet.
-Rumtek is the seat of Kagyu order of Tibetan Buddhism.
+Rumtek is the seat of the Kagyu order of Tibetan Buddhism.
 This magnificent gompa is only 24 km from Gangtok.
-A fifteen-minute walk downhill takes to the old monastery which was originally built in 1730 by the ninth Karmapa but was destroyed by fire and had to be reconstructed to the present state.
+A fifteen-minute walk downhill takes you to the old monastery which was originally built in 1730 by the ninth Karmapa but was destroyed by fire and had to be reconstructed to the present state.

-Pemayangtse Monastery: Pemayangtse literally means 'Perfect Sublime Lotus'.
+Pemayangtse Monastery: Pemayangtse means 'Perfect Sublime Lotus'.
 This is one of the oldest and most important monasteries of Sikkim.
 Founded in 1705, this monastery belongs to the Nyingma-pa sect.
 The three-storied building of the monastery houses a good collection of wall paintings and sculptures.
 On the third floor of the monastery, there is a seven-tiered painted wooden model of the abode of Guru Rimpoche, complete with rainbows, angels and the whole panoply of Buddhas and bodhisattvas.
 In January/ February every year, a religious dance called 'Cham' is performed in Pemayangtse.

 Phensang Monastery: This monastery in North Sikkim was built in 1721.
 In 1947 it was completely gutted by fire and was rebuilt in 1948.
-There are around 300 monks in the monastery and the main annual function of the monastery is on the 28th & 29th days of the tenth month of the Tibetan calendar which roughly falls in the month of December/ January.
+There are around 300 monks in the monastery and the main annual function of the monastery is on the 28th & 29th days of the tenth month of the Tibetan calendar which roughly falls in December/ January.

 Phodang Monastery: This monastery is just 28km from Gangtok.
 It was built by the Chogyal Gyurmed Namgyal sometime in the first quarter of the eighteenth century.
 The original monastery has been rebuilt and is today one of the most beautiful in Sikkim.
 It possesses some beautiful old mural paintings and has around 260 monks.
 The main annual festival is performed on the 28th & 29th days of the tenth month of the Tibetan calendar.

-Labrang Monastery: About half a kilometre uphill from Phodang Monastery is the Labrang monastery.
+Labrang Monastery: About half a kilometre uphill from Phodang Monastery is the Labrang Monastery.
 Built towards the end of the nineteenth century, this monastery belongs to the Nyingmapa sect.
 Just below the road between the Phodang and Labrang Monastery are the ruins of Tumlong, the third capital of Sikkim.

 Tashiding Monastery: About 40km from Gyalshing (West Sikkim), via Legship, is this important monastery belonging to the Nyingmapa order.
 It was built during the 17th century on the top of a hill that looms up between the Rathong River and the Rangit River.

-Pal Zurmang Kagyud Monastery: This monastery is situated on the Rumtek - Ranka - Gangtok road at Lingdum; about 45-minute drive from Gangtok.
+Pal Zurmang Kagyud Monastery: This monastery is situated on the Rumtek - Ranka - Gangtok road at Lingdum; about a 45-minute drive from Gangtok.
 The complex is a fine example of Tibetan monastic architecture.

 Tsuk-La-Khang Monastery: This monastery is located in the Royal Palace premises near Ridge Park in Gangtok.
 It is two-storied and was used during royal functions like weddings and coronations.